jorgecorpa/jorgecorpa.github.io/_pages/cv.md

 Education
 ======
-* MSc, in Robotics, University of Manchester, 2024
+* The University of Manchester - MSc in Robotics                               -  2023
-* BEng, in Electrical and Electronic Engineering, University of Manchester,2023
+* The University of Manchester - BEng in Electrical and Electronic Engineering -  2024
+*

 **Relevent Experience**
 ======